vibe-project/vibe-project.github.io/documentation/0.1.0-SNAPSHOT/index.md

 ### To run wes application

-Running wes application is to create `HttpExchange` and `WebSocket` from bridge integrating wes application with framework and dispatch them to wes application.
+Running wes application is for bridge integrating wes application with framework to create `HttpExchange` and `WebSocket` and dispatch them to wes application.
 Of course, how to install bridge and run final application vary for what your framework is.

 See each bridge's document.